You don’t have to spend a fortune to enjoy a day on the water. This guide will help you find a budget-friendly kayak for your next outdoor adventure.

 Individual kayaks give you the freedom to go where you want when you want.
 You can still be part of the group or paddle with your partner, but you are not 100% tied to the same boat.
 Single kayaks ended up working well for my wife and me.

-I suppose after twenty-five years of marriage we need a little space.
-With individual kayaks, I am free to go fishing, and she is free to do her own thing.
+I suppose after twenty-five years of marriage.
+We need a little space.
+I am free to go fishing with individual kayaks, and she is free to do her own thing.
 Mind you, we are never too far away from each other, but we still have our own space.

 With a tandem kayak, you benefit from two people paddling, so if you need a break, the other person can pick you up for a while.
 Sometimes there will be more space for gear on a tandem, even though there are two of you.